FernandoLujan/filterade-js/README.md

 default: false
 ```
 ##### filterControls
-The container including all your filter <input>'s
+The container including all your filter &lt;input&gt;s
 ```
 default: '#filter-controls'
 ```